 Ferrets are domesticated animals.
 Their most likely wild ancestors are the European polecat and the Steppe polecat.
 Since no wild counterpart exists, we are still learning about the ferret’s natural needs, habitat and behaviours.

-There is no one “perfect” way to care for ferrets because every ferret and every situation is different, but certain essential needs must be met.
-It is up to you how you look after your ferret, but you must take reasonable steps to ensure that he/she:
+There is no one “perfect” way to care for ferrets because every ferret and every situation is different.
+It is up to you how you look after your ferret, but you must take reasonable steps to ensure that you meet all of their needs.

 Read our expert reviewed pet care information to find out more about the needs of ferrets: Environment, Diet, Behaviour, Company and Health and welfare.